-- Gasoline and its vapors are highly flammable and explosive.
-Always refuel according to this procedure to reduce the risk of fire and explosion. - Gasoline is poisonous and can cause injury or death.
+Gasoline and its vapors are highly flammable and explosive.
+Always refuel according to this procedure to reduce the risk of fire and explosion.

+- Gasoline is poisonous and can cause injury or death.
 Handle gasoline with care.
 Never siphon gasoline by mouth.
 If you should swallow some gasoline or inhale a lot of gasoline vapor, or get some gasoline in your eyes, see your doctor immediately.
 If gasoline spills on your skin, wash with soap and water.
-If gasoline spills on your clothing, change your clothes.
+If gasoline spills on your clothing, change your clothes. - 1.
+Be sure the engine is stopped. - Disconnect the fuel line from the fuel tank and tighten the air vent screw on the fuel tank cap.

-- 1. Stop the engine. - 2.
-Remove the portable tank from the boat. - Be sure you are in a well-ventilated outdoor area, either securely moored or trailered. - 4.
-Do not smoke and keep away from sparks, flames, static electric discharge, or other sources of ignition. - 5.
-If you use a portable container to store and dispense fuel, use only an approved GASOLINE container. - 6.
-Touch the fuel nozzle to the filler opening or funnel to help prevent electrostatic sparks. - 7.
+- 3. Remove the portable tank from the boat. - Be sure you are in a well-ventilated outdoor area, either securely moored or trailered.

+- 5. Do not smoke and keep away from sparks, flames, static electric discharge, or other sources of ignition. - 6.
+If you use a portable container to store and dispense fuel, use only an approved GASOLINE container. - 7.
+Touch the fuel nozzle to the filler opening or funnel to help prevent electrostatic sparks. - 8.
 Fill the fuel tank, but do not overfill.
-Fuel can expand and overflow if the temperature increases.
+WARNING!
+Do not overfill.
+Otherwise fuel can expand and overflow if the temperature increases.
+[EWM02610]